Solving Linear Inverse Problems using Higher-Order Annealed Langevin Diffusion: Numerical methods

 \section{Numerical methods}

 We start by applying our framework to the symbol detection problem in a massive MIMO system.
 In particular, we compare the symbol error rate (SER) performance of both algorithms introduced in Section~\ref{subsec:posterior} in comparison with the annealed overdamped case.
 Then, we compare our methods with both classical and learning-based baseline detectors and, finally, we analyze the complexity in terms of running time.
 Second, in Section~\ref{subsec:channel_estimation}, we consider the problem of channel estimation.
 We first study the normalized mean squared error (NMSE) performance of our methods considering different discretization schemes, and then their performance compared to the overdamped case.
-Finally, we compare with baseline methods and show that the third-order dynamic outperforms all the other methods.
+Finally, we compare with baseline methods and show that the third-order dynamic outperforms all the other methods. \footnote{Code to replicate the numerical experiments can be found at \url{https://github.com/nzilberstein/higher-order-langevin}.}